MaselLab/ProteinEvolution/Figures/README.md

 aa=<x>           :  Chooses the amino acid(s) to be analyze.
 For all amino acids, use "all" or leave blank
                     Otherwise use a comma-delimited string to select a subset. e.g. aa=V,L,F,M

 xlim=xmin,xmax   :  configures the x limits of the R plot.
+Must include both xmin and xmax as comma-delimited values to run

 ylim=ymin,ymax   :  configures the y limits of the R plot.
+Must include both ymin and ymax as comma-delimited values to run

 -------------